xzhang03/NidaqGUI/Configs/Readme.md

 nicfg.tcp.behaviorcycle = 10;
 ```

 These 2 values change how often the two pulses of tcp occur.
 It's in increments of 100 us, so 100 means 100 * 100 us = 10 ms. By default, pulse 1 happens happens 10 ms after pulse 1 happens, and pulse 2 happens 10 ms after pulse 1 happens.
 That's why 100/100 means interleaved 50 Hz pulsing in both channels.
-It is the sum of the two numbers that determines the length of a pulse1-pulse2 cycle.
-Some of the photoemtry/behavioral timing mechanisms are through counting cycles, so changing this number may affect them.
-I tried to account for cycle changes but you may still need to let me know if some timings are off because of this.
+It is the sum of the two numbers that determines the length of a pulse1-pulse2 cycle (e.g., 100/100 means 20 ms cycle).
+Some of the photoemtry/behavioral timing mechanisms are done by counting cycles, so changing this number may affect them.
+I tried to account for cycle changes, but you may still need to let me know if some timings are off because of this.
 ```matlab
 nicfg.tcp.pulsecycle1 = 100;
 nicfg.tcp.pulsecycle2 = 100;